JunyueCaoLab/PerturbSci_Kinetics/README.md

 8. Transform the alignment information in single-cell sams to tables at the single-base level.
 9. Identify T>C mutations on each single read and extract read names of nascent reads.
 10. Extract nascent reads from single-cell sams.
-11. Gene-level feature counting and re-format the single-cell gene expression matrix.
+11. Gene-level feature counting on both single-cell whole/nascent sams and re-format the single-cell gene expression matrix.
 ___
 ### Single cell sgRNA reprocessing steps (/sgRNA_reads_processing/sgRNA_processing.sh)
 #### Key parameters